 One hundred and sixty older women were randomly assigned to a dried apple group or a dried plum group and followed for a year.
-A dozen dried apple rings a day or about 8 prunes.
-As you can see in my 3-min video Dried Apples, Dates, Figs or Prunes for Cholesterol?, within 3 months the apple group experienced a significant drop in cholesterol that stayed down throughout the rest of the study, but no cholesterol benefit in the prune group.
-Both dried fruit regimens lowered c-reactive protein levels about the same, though dried plums may cause a quicker decrease in inflammation, whereas dried apples may result in a greater decrease overall.
+A dozen dried apple rings a day, or about eight prunes.
+As you can see in my three-minute video, Dried Apples, Dates, Figs, or Prunes for Cholesterol?, within three months, the apple group experienced a significant drop in cholesterol that stayed down throughout the rest of the study, but no cholesterol benefit in the prune group.
+Both dried fruit regimens lowered C-reactive protein levels about the same—though dried plums may cause a quicker decrease in inflammation, whereas dried apples may result in a greater decrease overall.

-Twelve apple rings is equivalent to eating about 2 apples a day.
+Twelve apple rings is equivalent to eating about two apples a day.
 They think that the cholesterol-lowering properties of apples may be due to their unique pectin fiber composition, which may increase fecal excretion of bile.
-Or there may be cholesterol-lowering phytonutrients unique to the apples.
-Either way, this supports the extraordinary findings detailed in my previous video Dried Apples Versus Cholesterol.
+Or, there may be cholesterol-lowering phytonutrients unique to the apples.
+Either way, this supports the extraordinary findings detailed in my previous video, Dried Apples Versus Cholesterol.

 What about dried figs?
 The California Fig Board did not want to be left out.
-They put people on 14 figs a day (that’s a lot of figs!) for 5 weeks and… nothing.
+They put people on 14 figs a day (that’s a lot of figs!) for five weeks, and…nothing.
 Daily consumption of figs did not appear to reduce bad (LDL) cholesterol.

 Finally, what about dates?
-Another recent study tested 4 or 5 dates a day for a month and again nothing.
-The dates did tend to bring down triglyceride levels, though, which is surprising given their sugar content.
+Another recent study tested four or five dates a day, for a month, and again nothing.
+The dates did tend to bring down triglyceride levels, though, which is surprising, given their sugar content.
 Studies of the glycemic index of dates found them to have a surprisingly mild effect on blood sugar levels.
-In Dried Apples, Dates, Figs or Prunes for Cholesterol?
-I show graphs comparing the blood sugar effects of straight sugar water versus that same amount of sugar in date form.
-More on the sugar content of dates in Are Dates Good For You?, a recipe in Healthy Pumpkin Pie, and my favorite source for dates here (the season just started!).
+In Dried Apples, Dates, Figs or Prunes for Cholesterol?, I show graphs comparing the blood sugar effects of straight sugar water, versus that same amount of sugar in date form.
+More on the sugar content of dates in Are Dates Good For You?; a recipe in Healthy Pumpkin Pie; and my favorite source for dates here (the season just started!).

 Dates beat out other common fruits in terms of containing more vitamins and minerals.
-They’ve even been touted as the “richest source of dietary minerals,” but because they’re dried they have about 5 times more calories than fresh fruits.
+They’ve even been touted as the “richest source of dietary minerals,” but, because they’re dried, they have about five times more calories than fresh fruits.
 Thus, in terms of nutrient density, they’re really quite comparable to other fruits.
 Apples, however, clearly have others beat when it comes to lowering cholesterol.

 More on dried fruit can be found in: